Course

 Causes of Increased ICP

-Increased ICP can be a result of too much of something in the cranial space that is normally there or added pressure from something foreign.
-A cerebrovascular accident (CVA) or “bleed” can result in increased ICP as swelling and blood add to the space.
+A cerebrovascular accident (CVA) or “bleed” can result in increased ICP, as swelling and blood add to the space.
 Something foreign, such as a tumor, can take up room in an already tight space, increasing the pressure around it.
 Any cranial surgical procedure can cause swelling, and without an outlet such as a craniotomy, that swelling leads to increased pressure inside the skull.
 Traumatic injuries, such as a motor vehicle accident, significant fall, or direct head injury, can cause swelling just as a sprained ankle or broken arm, except there is very little room for swelling around the brain.
-This is also true with infections; without much room for swelling, an infection in or around the brain tissue can cause increased ICP (1).
+Another cause of increased ICP is a condition called Idiopathic intracranial hypertension (IIH).
+This is a rare disease that is increasingly getting recognized.
+It is characterized by raised ICP in the absence of a structural cause in the brain imaging.
+The presenting symptoms include persistent headache, pulsatile tinnitus, and visual obscuration.
+The origin of IIH is presently unknown.
+This condition is sometimes mistaken for migraines (5).

 Swelling can also occur because of fluid shifts.
 If you remember learning “water follows salt” you may remember that electrolyte imbalances, specifically sodium changes, can cause intracranial pressure changes.
 Hypernatremia (elevated sodium) can cause increased intracranial pressure because osmotic fluid shifts into the closed cranial space.
 Vitamin A toxicity has also been linked to increased ICP though it is considered rare (1, 2).
 Another rare cause of increased ICP is pseudotumor cerebri, an increase in the fluid in the cranial space thought to be caused by either too much CSF production or too little being absorbed (3).
+The pharmacological treatment of increased ICP should always be guided whenever possible.

 Self Quiz